Landmine kills 11 pilgrims in southern Afghanistan

 A senior health official said 22 children and eight women were among another 34 women and children who were critically wounded.

-The victims were returning from a pilgrimage to a shrine that houses the tomb of Sufi Shah Agha, a companion and relative of the Prophet Mohammad.
+The victims were going on a pilgrimage to a shrine that houses the tomb of Sufi Shah Agha, a companion and relative of the Prophet Mohammad.

 No group immediately claimed responsibility for the blast.
 Taliban fighters say they use roadside bombs and landmines to attack security forces, but civilians are frequently hurt or killed.